ZehsTeam/Lethal-Company-SellMyScrap/README.md

 | `sell-quota` | Will sell scrap to reach the profit quota. |
 | `sell-all` | Will sell all of your scrap. |

-* Only the host can use these commands for now.
 * You must be landed at The Company building to use these commands.
 * Each command will sell items based on the config settings.
 * Each command requires confirmation before selling your scrap.